iamAbdo/iamAbdo/README.md

 Here you can see some of the projects i am working on! ways to contact me, and some other cool coders i work with.

+### Current Projects:

+- E-commerce Website for a printing Company
+- Learning LFS

 ### Link to my Coding buddies Profile pages on github:

 - [Snou](https://github.com/snou88)